 Guidance for applicants

-The holder of this licence can act without remuneration as Pilot in Command (PIC) in a non-commercial operation.
+The holder of this licence can fly, on an unpaid basis only, as Pilot in Command (PIC) on non-commercial flights.

 Further details of specific requirements can be found in CAP804 Section 4 Part B